Covid-19 (Coronavirus) measures and amendments to T&Cs

 As we all know being outdoors and staying active is the best way to keep healthy.
 The outside aspect of our activities is fairly low risk but we have introduced new risk assessments and procedures to cover the areas of operation which we believe need to be adapted.

 Here is our Covid-19 risk assessment and procedure document, to be reviewed and amended as information changes.
 Last reviewed 28 may 2021 .

 Clients and Staff : anyone with Covid-19 symptoms or having tested positive for Covid-19 will not be permitted to attend our activities or in the case of staff to work.
 All staff and clients are reminded of the need for regular hand washing and physical distance spacing recommendations.

 Staff (outdoor instructors working together).
-The 4 staff whom will be working for Full On Adventure this summer season 2020 have lived in the same house since 11 may 2020 and will be living together in our staff house from early July and therefore they are in the same household in Covid-19 terms which eliminates the need for ‘Staff:Staff’ spacing in areas such as our office, in terms of using computers and our other restricted space areas such as drying room, stores and so on.
+The 5/6 staff whom will be working for Full On Adventure this summer season 2021, live together in our staff house so are in the same household in Covid-19 terms which eliminates the need for ‘Staff:Staff’ spacing in areas such as our office, in terms of using computers and our other restricted space areas such as drying room, stores and so on.

 Risk: Transmission of virus via airborne droplets and contact.